 This project began three years ago in the ordinary days of family life where JoAnn Purcell drew a 4-panel comic everyday alongside her thirteen-year-old daughter, Simone, born with the genetic difference Down syndrome.
-This project is about creating a regular forum to slow down, pay attention, listen and make room for difference and is a collaboration with a minor who has an intellectual disability.
-Simone has leant her body, affect and trust in this project and to value her contribution, no object or event was too trivial or banal to include.
+It was to create a regular forum to slow down, pay attention, listen and make room for difference and collaborate with a child with an intellectual disability.
+Simone has leant her body, affect and trust in this project and to value her contribution, no object or event was too trivial or banal to exclude.

-The primary impetus for this project is to make visible a body whose genetic makeup has been historically institutionalized, marginalized or disappeared so the presentation of all the encounters without editing in this exhibit allows the volume of work to take up the full space of the gallery.
+This exhibition makes visible a body whose genetic makeup has been historically institutionalized, marginalized or disappeared so the display of all the encounters without editing in this exhibit allows the volume of work to take up the full space of the gallery.